 Winter coming home outfit for girls

-Soft and snuggly, your little one will be cute and cozy in a hooded fleece jumpsuit featuring adorable ears.
-Throw in a hat and socks, and she’ll be ready for winter’s chill.
+Soft and snuggly, your little one will be cute and cozy in a hooded fleece jumpsuit.
+Throw in a hat and booties, and she’ll be ready for winter’s chill.

 Spring coming home outfit for girls